 When you choose motorhome rentals in Charlotte, you can stay directly in the park in one of the local campgrounds.
 Some of these campgrounds offer sites with full hookups while others offer limited amenities.

 There are also state parks in North Carolina that offer fun activities, including Mount Mitchell State Park and Hanging Rock State Park.
 You can also visit Carolina Beach State Park to enjoy swimming and other activities in and on the water.
+And you can't miss Lake Norman State Park while you're in Charlotte.
+Visitors are drawn to this park for its water-based activities like swimming, boating, and fishing, while others enjoy hiking and biking through 37 miles of trails that wind through the forests near Lake Norman.
+During the year, the park also hosts nature programs and exhibits, including star gazing, guided trail hikes, and lessons on the park’s diverse plant and animal life.

 Frequent visitors to Charlotte have the option of leaving their vehicles in storage facilities and picking up their RVs when they arrive in town.
 The top storage facilities offer access only to owners and those who have the code that opens the gate.
 They also let you choose between keeping your RV outside and storing it indoors.